 Barstool Sportsbook On Tap

-Hollywood Casino York will also include a Barstool-branded sportsbook and race book to accommodate sports betting, with a casual restaurant and bar and a grab-and-go eatery.
+Hollywood Casino York will also include a Barstool-branded sportsbook and race book to accommodate sports betting in Pennsylvania, with a casual restaurant and bar and a grab-and-go eatery.

 In Pennsylvania, there are four mini-casinos currently in discussions or under construction including another Penn National Gaming property, Hollywood Casino Morgantown.